sanwill/kubernetes-on-virtualbox/cluster-network/install-multus.md

-At the above ```macvlan-conf``` configuration, I added addtional created host-only network (192.168.64.0/24) on VirtualBox and add additional adapter (appear as enp0s9 in Ubuntu) all VirtualBox VMs.
-However, you may use existing [enp0s8](https://github.com/sanwill/kubernetes-on-virtualbox/edit/main/README.md#preparation) and use cidr 192.168.70.0/24 with certain range (e.g. 192.168.70.100-192.168.70.150)
+At the above ```macvlan-conf``` configuration, I added new host-only network (192.168.64.0/24) on VirtualBox and add 3rd adapter (appear as enp0s9 in Ubuntu) on all VirtualBox VMs.
+However, you may use existing [enp0s8](https://github.com/sanwill/kubernetes-on-virtualbox/edit/main/README.md#preparation) and use cidr 192.168.70.0/24 with certain address range (e.g. 192.168.70.100-192.168.70.150)